 - WAITING PERIOD: None

 There is no marriage license waiting period in Missouri.
 This means that the couple can receive and complete their marriage license on the same day that they file for their marriage license.
 In other words, they can get married on the same day that they file for their marriage license.

 Marriage licenses in Missouri do expire 30 days after being issued.
 This means that the wedding must take place within the window of time between when the marriage license is issued and when it expires.
 In other words, the wedding must take place within 30 days of the couple filing for their marriage license.

 Your job as the wedding officiant is to confirm that it has not been more than 30 days since the marriage license was issued.
 Once satisfied with this, you can move on to the next step.

 If the marriage license is expired, then the couple will have to file for a new one.
 It's not the end of the world, but it is inconvenient.

 Completing and signing the marriage license is your legal duty as the wedding officiant.
 Though this is a serious responsibiltiy, it is an easy task to fulfill.

 Completing the marriage license simply involves filling out your portion of the license and signing it with the couple.
-In Missouri,
+In Missouri, No Witnesses are

 required to sign the marriage license.